DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/30-Multiple-Regression.md

 ## 2 used   47.1     32.7     42.8
 ```

-It appears that **used** items have a higher average price solely because of at least one of the outliers.
+It appears that **used** items have a right skewed distribution where their average is higher because of at least one of the outliers.

 There are at least two outliers in the plot.
 Let's gather more information about them.